 • Roofline 1940-1945

-In the spring of 1940, the former Army Construction Camp Belsen was converted into a prisoner of war camp.
+In the spring of 1940, the former Bergen-Belsen Army Construction Camp was converted into a prisoner-of-war (POW) camp.

 Bergen-Belsen, Oerbke, Wietzendorf

-In addition to Bergen-Belsen, prisoner-of-war camps were also set up in Oerbke and Wietzendorf.
+In addition to the camp in Bergen-Belsen, POW camps were also established in Oerbke and Wietzendorf.

-By the end of the war, at least 50,000 Soviet prisoners of war had died in these three camps.
-In the summer of 1943, Stalag XI C Bergen-Belsen was dissolved and part of the camp was used as a central hospital for Soviet prisoners of war and Italian military internees until January 1945 - now as a "branch camp" of the Stalag ("POW base camp") Fallingbostel.
+By the end of the war, at least 50,000 Soviet POWs had perished in these three camps.
+In the summer of 1943, Stalag XI C Bergen-Belsen was disbanded and part of the camp – now a ‘branch camp’ of the Stalag in Fallingbostel – was used as a central military hospital for Soviet POWs and Italian military internees until January 1945.

 Prisoner groups

-The majority of the prisoners in the Bergen-Belsen POW camp were soldiers from the Soviet Union.
-Other larger prisoner groups came from Italy and Poland.
+Most of the prisoners in the Bergen-Belsen POW camp were soldiers from the Soviet Union.
+There were also large groups of prisoners from Italy and Poland.

-• The first transports from the Soviet Union arrived in Bergen-Belsen in July 1941; by the beginning of November, around 21,000 Soviet prisoners of war had been brought to the POW main camps.
-The adjoining hospital was housed in the wooden barracks of the former Army Construction Camp.
-Massive new accommodation was to be built in the main camp, but progress was slow.
-As a result, the prisoners vegetated in self-built earth caves, leaf huts or makeshift tents until well into the autumn.
-The completely inadequate rations contributed to emaciation and mass illnesses.
-Dysentery was already rampant in the camp from August.
+• The first transports from the Soviet Union arrived in Bergen-Belsen in July 1941.
+By the start of November, some 21,000 Soviet POWs had been brought to the main POW camp.
+A military hospital was established in the adjacent wooden huts of the former Army Construction Camp.
+Massive new buildings were supposed to be erected in the main camp to house the prisoners, but their construction proceeded slowly.
+As a result, the prisoners were forced to sleep in self-constructed earthwork dens, improvised shelters made of branches, or provisional tents.
+This situation lasted into the autumn.
+The prisoners grew emaciated and masses of them fell ill on account of the lack of adequate food and shelter.
+Dysentery was already rampant in the camp by August.

-In the summer and autumn of 1941, almost 10,000 prisoners were taken to the 150 or so work details of Prisoner of War base camp (Stalag 311 XI C) Bergen-Belsen.
-At least 500 prisoners of war were selected by a Gestapo task force and murdered in Sachsenhausen concentration camp.
-This murder programme was primarily aimed at the Jews and political functionaries among the prisoners of war.
+In the summer and autumn of 1941, nearly 10,000 prisoners were assigned to the around 150 work details of the main Bergen-Belsen POW camp.
+At least 500 POWs were selected by a Gestapo Einsatzkommando (‘task force’) and murdered in the Sachsenhausen concentration camp.
+This murder campaign mainly targeted POWs who were Jews or communist political functionaries.

-From the summer of 1942, there were only a few prisoners left in the camp outside the hospital.
-Stalag XI C (311) was dissolved when the Schutzstaffel SS ("Protection Squadron") took over the southern part of the camp in June 1943.
-However, the hospital with its 1,200 beds continued to exist as a Subcamp of the main camp XI B Fallingbostel.
-Sick prisoners of war from the work details in the region were brought there.
-A large number of people continued to die here.
+From the summer of 1942, there were very few prisoners left in the camp outside of the military hospital.
+When the southern section of the camp was taken over by the SS in June 1943, Stalag XI C (311) was disbanded.
+However, the military hospital with its 1,200 beds remained as a branch camp of Stalag XI B, which was located in Fallingbostel.
+Sick POWs were sent to this hospital from work details in the region, and large numbers of people continued to die there.

 • Trümmerräumung durch in Hannover

-In autumn 1943, the Oerbke and Wietzendorf camps served as transit camps for tens of thousands of Italian military internees, who were taken from there to work details throughout northern Germany.
-From January 1944, Wietzendorf was one of the largest camps for Italian officers (Oflag 83).
-There was a hospital for Italian military internees in the Oerbke camp, which was moved to separate areas of the Bergen-Belsen Prisoner of War hospital at the end of July 1944.
-The patients mostly suffered from pulmonary tuberculosis or the consequences of industrial accidents.
-By the end of the war, 142 Italian military internees had died in the Bergen-Belsen hospital and were buried in a separate area on the edge of the Prisoner of War cemetery.
+In the autumn of 1943, the camps in Oerbke and Wietzendorf served as transit camps for tens of thousands of Italian military internees who were sent from there to work details all over northern Germany.
+From January 1944, Wietzendorf was one of the largest camps for Italian officers.
+It was known as Oflag 83.
+The camp in Oerbke had a hospital for Italian military internees; this was moved to separate areas of the Bergen-Belsen POW hospital at the end of July 1944.
+Most of the patients were suffering from pulmonary tuberculosis or injuries from work accidents.
+By the end of the war, 142 Italian military internees had died in the Bergen-Belsen military hospital and were buried in a separate section at the edge of the POW cemetery.

 • Baracke im Stalag XI B Bergen-Belsen

-In October 1944, around 1000 male and female officers and soldiers from the Polish underground organisation Armia Krajowa (Home Army) were sent to the Bergen-Belsen Subcamp, half of them women.
-They were housed in a separate barrack complex.
-The Armia Krajowa had organised an uprising against the German occupiers in Warsaw in August 1944.
-Among the prisoners were the deputy commander of the insurgents and other members of the military leadership of the Armia Krajowa as well as members of Warsaw's cultural elite.
+In October 1944, around 1,000 male and female officers and soldiers from the Polish underground organization known as the Armia Krajowa (Home Army) were sent to the Stalag XI B branch camp in Bergen-Belsen.
+Half of these prisoners were women who were housed in a separate complex of huts.
+The Armia Krajowa had organized an uprising against the German occupiers in Warsaw in August 1944.
+The prisoners sent to Bergen-Belsen included the deputy commander of the insurgents and other members of the Armia Krajowa’s military leadership and Warsaw’s cultural elite.

-The "Wehrmacht" (German armed forces) had promised the insurgents treatment in accordance with the provisions of the Geneva Convention when they surrendered.
-The Polish prisoners of war were therefore treated much better than the Soviet prisoners of war and the Italian military internees.
-A delegation from the International Red Cross was allowed to visit them in Bergen-Belsen.
+When the Polish insurgents surrendered, the Wehrmacht had promised to treat them in accordance with the Geneva Convention.
+The Polish POWs therefore received much better treatment than the Soviet POWs and Italian military internees.
+An International Red Cross delegation was allowed to visit them in Bergen-Belsen.

-The members of the Polish Home Army only spent a short time in the Bergen-Belsen prisoner of war camp.
-The female officers were taken to a camp near Erfurt at the end of December 1944.
-At the same time, the ordinary female soldiers were transferred to the Oberlangen camp in Emsland, where they were liberated by Polish units within the British army in April 1945.
-The 500 male officers experienced an odyssey: transported from Bergen-Belsen to a camp in Pomerania in January 1945, they soon had to march westwards for weeks before the advancing front.
-After a stopover in the Sandbostel prisoner-of-war camp, they were finally liberated by British troops in Lübeck on 2 May 1945.
+These members of the Polish Home Army spent only a short time in the Bergen-Belsen POW camp.
+The female officers were transferred to a camp near Erfurt at the end of the December 1944.
+Ordinary female soldiers were transferred at the same time to the Oberlangen camp in the Emsland region, where they were liberated by Polish units of the British Army in April 1945.
+The 500 male officers, by contrast, experienced an odyssey.
+In January 1945 they were transported from Bergen-Belsen to a camp in Pomerania, but they soon had to start marching westwards for weeks on end ahead of the advancing front line.
+After an intermediate stop in the Sandbostel POW camp, they were finally liberated by British troops in Lübeck on 2 May 1945.

 Bergen-Belsen: Camp, warning, remembrance